 Reinforcing that managing both the future and the present requires generating new ways of harnessing and mobilizing people’s collective and connective intelligence in ways that ultimately co-create organisations that integrate the values of both innovation and human-centred design as a framework.

 This helps balance the needs of the organisations with the needs of its users, customers, and communities, as well as enables leaders, teams, and organisations to collaborate towards contributing to the common good and to the future of humanity.
 It will also help people co-create both vital new reference points and landing strips for a future that they may not have previously imagined, and support them in being comfortable with the discomfort this brings.

-This is the third of a series of four blogs, podcasts, and webinars on Developing a Human-Centric Future-Fitness organisation.
+This is the second of a series of four blogs, podcasts, and webinars on Developing a Human-Centric Future-Fitness organisation.